-- Connections may not be used to host servers that may be accessed from other PCs outside your residence hall room (including Windows, Linux, or Mac Servers, HTTP (web), SMTP, FTP, gaming, audio, video, music, etc.). - 2.
-Peer-to-peer (P2P) or file-sharing software is allowed as long as excessive bandwidth is not used.
+1. Connections may not be used to host servers that may be accessed from other PCs outside your residence hall room (including Windows, Linux, or Mac Servers, HTTP (web), SMTP, FTP, gaming, audio, video, music, etc.).

+- 2. Peer-to-peer (P2P) or file-sharing software is allowed as long as excessive bandwidth is not used.
 Excessive bandwidth is defined as at least one of the following: - Over 10% use on a regular basis of your local segment of the network - Over 5 GB per day - Over 6 connections/threads/downloads at one time - 3.
-Games and "chat" programs may be used during non-school hours unless substantial use causes limitations to academic needs. - 4.
-Telephone modems are not allowed on Thomas College extension phone lines.
-To use a modem, you must purchase telephone service from a local phone company. - 5.
-Students may have wired switches, routers, or hubs to connect computers owned by them. - 6.
+Students may have wired switches, routers, or hubs to connect computers owned by them. - 4.
 Students may not have wireless access points due to the potential security risks.
 Students may not have a personal wireless broadcast device which interferes with college wireless systems. - Students cannot create a connection between our network and another network.
 One example is a bridge between our LAN and a DSL/cable modem.